lvkaszus/asklvkaszus/documentation/API/Administrator.md

 2. If the question does not exist, it returns a 404 error with an appropriate message.
 3. If the question exists, it is deleted from the database, and changes are committed.
 4. In case of an error during the process, an error message is returned.
-5. Logs the error if something goes wrong and provides a failure response.

 ### Subscribe to Push Notifications